Coder4916/The-CB-Suite/README.md

 ## **Further Testing**

 The Website was tested on Google Chrome, Microsoft Edge and Mozilla Firefox.
-Microsoft Edge required extensions to run the site images correctly.

 The website was viewed on a variety of devices such as: